Direct detection of dark matter: Sterile neutrinos

-A Sterile neutrino is a type of neutrino that interacts only via gravity.
+A Sterile neutrino is a theoretical type of neutrino that interacts only via gravity.
 The weak force only interacts with particles with left chirality, or left-handed neutrinos.
 Sterile neutrinos are proposed to be right handed, meaning they would only interact with gravity.
 Sterile neutrinos are viable dark matter candidates because they only interact via gravity, as is predicted for dark matter.
 Unfortunately, most current theories predict cold dark matter, meaning dark matter candidates that are non-relativistic.
 Due to their mass and energy, sterile neutrinos would be likely relativistic and thus count as hot dark matter.
 Sterile neutrinos could still be a constituent of dark matter, but it is highly unlikely that they are the only component.

 Composite dark matter

 Dark matter mass between the Planck Mass and those on the order of the Solar Mass are hypothesized to be macroscopic composite objects.
 Masses much beyond the solar mass are ruled out observationally by the lack of gravitational microlensing events using the Kepler telescope.